-Anganco knows that though the pace of change will be slow, it will come—and it will come from the bottom up.
+Angangco knows that though the pace of change will be slow, it will come—and it will come from the bottom up.
 “What’s really important is to change the very fundamentals of our values, and our beliefs about each other.
-It’s serious work and it needs to get done.” says Anganco.
+It’s serious work and it needs to get done.” says Angangco.
 “We need leadership at the top as well as grassroots movements at the bottom.”

 4) Trust Yourself to Fail Wisely

 Cheryl Jones became an expert at using mindfulness to navigate difficult times out of sheer necessity.
 She was in a marriage with a spouse who was “a stressful person” when she read Wherever You Go, There You Are by Jon Kabat-Zinn.
 “I lit up like a Christmas tree.
 It just resonated with me at such a core level.”

 And while her mindfulness practice couldn’t change the outcome of her marriage, it was a pillar for her in the aftermath.
 “My mindfulness practice enabled me to break down the madness into manageable moments, and get through the most turbulent time of my life,” Jones says.

 “We don’t trust that we have within us the capacity to withstand the fear and the rage and the grief.
 But my mindfulness practice helped me to trust myself.
 And it was that willingness to be with those really, really strong emotions and allow myself to acknowledge how bad it was, and how scared I was.
 If we don’t do that, we end up working too much, drinking too much, eating too much—all kinds of things that don’t help us get through.”